simonfoxe/search-everything-wp-plugin/search-everything/readme.txt

 = It *still* doesn't work =

 Please open a new support topic at our [Support page](http://wordpress.org/support/plugin/search-everything)

+= I don't get any results in research tool =

+Are you using WordPress 3.6?
+Sorry, but research tool requires at least version 3.7.

 = What Translations are included? =